myfear/ejq_substack_articles/README.md

-# The Main Thread (formerly EJQ) — Source Code for Substack Articles

-This repository contains the source code and hands-on examples for the [The Main Thread](https://www.the-main-thread.com/) Substack publication by [Markus Eisele](https://twitter.com/myfear).

-For the past half year, this publication has operated under the banner Enterprise Java and Quarkus (EJQ).
-If you’ve been with me on that journey, you’ve seen more than 150 tutorials, walkthroughs, and hands-on projects.
-Each grounded in code and practical implementation.
-The new name “The Main Thread” reflects a broader purpose.

-Just like the main thread in a program coordinates and executes the core logic, The Main Thread ties together the ideas, tools, and decisions that move enterprise software forward.

-If you're working in enterprise software with Java, Quarkus, Jakarta EE, and cloud-native platforms, this is your launchpad for modern development.

 ## 📰 About the Publication

 Welcome to [The Main Thread](https://www.the-main-thread.com/) — your strategic companion for navigating the evolving world of enterprise Java, software architecture, and AI-infused systems.